Arizona Board of Physician Assistants Attorney: Attorneys for AZ Physician Assistants Board issues

 Arizona Board of Physician Assistants Complaint

 Who can file a complaint against a physician assistant?
 Patients, health care facilities, other professionals, among others.
 When the Arizona Board of Physician Assistants receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the physician assistant receives notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step is crucial for physician assistants as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Physician Assistants Meeting.
+After this happens, the Arizona physician assistant receives notice and the board assigns an investigator to the case.
+Please note, having an attorney during this step is crucial for a PA as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Physician Assistants Meeting.

-Physician Assistant Board Application Assistance
+Arizona Physician Assistant Application Assistance

-Reporting a Criminal Charge to the Arizona Board of Physician Assistants
+Reporting a Criminal Charge to the Board

 Physician assistants who currently hold a valid license with the Arizona Board of Physician Assistants or pending applicants must notify the Board of any criminal charge that may affect patient safety within ten business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.

 Any licensee can request an appeal of an Arizona Board of Physician Assistants disciplinary action.
 However, Board appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 Instead, this Board oversees their own hearings.
 Furthermore, in some circumstances, a case can be automatically sent to a hearing.
 This hearing is not as formal as a trial, but it is similar.